The Canastota Fire Department is comprised of one company, with a roster of up to 90 active volunteer firefighters.

 125 is a 2003 American LaFrance Rescue Truck.
 This truck has room for 8 firefighters and also carries Hurst tools for Auto Extrication, airbags, and a light tower cascade system to refill air bottles.
 This truck is 2nd due to auto accidents and also responds to fires and various other incidents

 125-1 serves as our departments mini rescue.
 It is 1st due to all EMS calls in our district and carries an AED and other various EMS equipment.
 It also has flairs and emergency road signs, as it also responds to pole and wire calls, as well as traffic control.

 124 is a 1998 American LaFrance Pumper.
 This truck carries a crew of eight firefighters, 1,000 gallons of water, 1,000 feet of supply hose, and 30 gallons of Class A Foam.

 Engine 122 is a 1979 Ford Darly Front Mount Pumper.
 This engine carries a crew of three firefighters and 1,000 feet of supply hose.
 This apparatus responds to all brush/outdoor fires, as well as pole and wire calls.

 Engine 121 is a 2010 Pierce Impel Rescue Pumper that carries a crew of six.
 It has a 1500 gpm pump, carries Hurst Extrication equipment and is first due to all auto accidents.

 Are you interested in becoming a member?
 Fill out the application and start!

-Our Fireman Pole Barn and the upstairs Hall of the Fire Department building are available for rent to the community.
-Fill out the form below and contact the Department for information on availability.
+Our Fire Department pole barn and the upstairs meeting hall of the fire house are available to the community for rent.
+Fill out the form below and contact the department for information on availability.